Pediatric Sepsis Week

 Do you know the signs and symptoms of sepsis?
 You could save a child.

-Join Sepsis Alliance for the fifth annual Pediatric Sepsis Week, April 21st to 27th, to raise awareness of the signs and symptoms of sepsis in children, recognize the 75,000 children who develop sepsis each year in the U.S, and honor those who have passed.
-This annual observance will be held the third week of April.
+Join Sepsis Alliance for Pediatric Sepsis Week 2025 from April 20th to 26th.
+Help raise awareness of the signs and symptoms of sepsis in children, recognize the 75,000 children who develop sepsis each year in the U.S, and honor those who have passed.
+This annual observance is held the third week of April.

 Keep scrolling to learn how to spot sepsis in children and how you can help spread awareness and save lives.